w0whitaker/dev/README.md

 # williamwhitaker.dev

 ## Overview
 This is the git repository for [williamwhitaker.dev](https://williamwhitaker.dev).
 This site serves as a portfolio, blog, and playground.
-Built with the 11ty static site generator, it is a continuous work-in-progress, and is subject to change at any time.
+Built with the 11ty static site generator, it is a continuous work-in-progress, and is likely to change frequently.

 ## Acknowledgements
 I am indebted to the 11ty community at-large, which is astonishingly generous with their knowledge and ideas.
 The authors of any code I've borrowed directly (hopefully) is credited either in code comments, or in a directory's `README.md`.
 If I have neglected to properly credit anyone else's work, it is unintentional and I am more than happy to correct the oversight.